revilovs/pl0_compiler/README.md

 It does not generate machine code, it generates a byte code that works with the virtual machine supplied in the course.

 ## Language
-The grammar implemented has some minor differences to the actual PL/0 grammar:
+The grammar implemented has some additional features that the actual PL/0 grammar doesn't have:
 * `Statement` is not permitted to be empty.
 * It supports comments in the C-style `/* your comment here */` syntax (also works across multiple lines).
 It does not support ` // single line comments in this style`, however.
 * It permits string output in the form of `!"This is a string with \"escaped quote marks\" and an escaped backslash \\"`.
 Refer to the [syntax graph of Statement](#statement) and the [Lexer FSM](#lexer) for details.